 Make it a Potluck

-This might be a no-brainer, but it really is the best way to save money on your dinner party, and answer the question that’s bound to asked by most of your guests: “What should I bring?”
+This might be a no-brainer, but it really is the best way to save money on your dinner party.
+It also answers the question that’s bound to asked by most of your guests: “What should I bring?”
 It’s most likely easiest to ask your guests to bring things that will compliment your main course, like appetizers, bread, wine or other drinks, and/or dessert.
 You can either create a list of things you need and assign them to certain guests, or you can leave the choice to them in a forum if you’ve invited guests online.
 Just ask them to stick with the theme and share what they plan to bring so you don’t end up with several of the same dishes/items.

 Include the kids